Famous Gems and Beaded Jewelry: The Curse of the Amber Room

 The German museum director, Alfred Rohde, was so entranced by the Amber Room, he would sit staring at the glowing beaded jewelry panels for hours.
 Later, the KGB questioned him about its fate, but he wasn’t talking.
 One night he and his wife suddenly “died” from an attack of “typhus.”
 However, when the Russians went to see the bodies, they had disappeared.

 One Russian intelligence officer served as a source for a journalist who was investigating the room.
-Not long after, he died in terrible car crash.
+Not long after, he died in a terrible car crash.

 Ivan Sautov, the current director of the Russian Catherine Palace museum, doesn’t like to indulge in theories.
 But even Sautov has said, “The people who have concealed the Amber Room may be members of a closed circle, and anyone who comes too close to this circle will die.”
 Perhaps George Stein was getting a little too close to his goal.